coderodyhpc/WRF_AWSMarketplace/README.md

 **Graphical User Interface (GUI) for Numerical Predictions in the public cloud: Graviton 3 & 4**

+:black_medium_square: v1.3
++ The generation of CRACMM2 files (for regrid purposes) from Carbon Bond 6 concentration files has been streamlined
++ Experimental integration of WRF-CMAQ with the CRACMM2 mechanism

 :black_medium_square: v1.2
 + Experimental integration of WRF-CMAQ (Carbon Bond 6 mechanism) with the GUI